lkilcher/git-lfs-s3-server/extras/README.md

 Resources and documentation required to deploy this app to an amazon ec2 server.

-Install nginx and passenger according to these directions [here](https://www.phusionpassenger.com/library/install/nginx/install/oss/).
+Install nginx and passenger according to [these directions](https://www.phusionpassenger.com/library/install/nginx/install/oss/).

 # Configure Nginx #